Philadelphia International Airport: Ground transportation

 SEPTA Regional Rail's Airport Line serves stations at Terminals A, B, C, D, and E. The four stations are Airport Terminal A East/West, Airport Terminal B, Airport Terminals C & D, and Airport Terminals E & F. The stations are next to the baggage claim at each terminal with escalator and elevator access from each terminal's skywalk.
 The Airport Line connects to Center City Philadelphia, other SEPTA trains, Amtrak trains, and NJ Transit trains at 30th Street Station.
 The Airport Line runs through Center City Philadelphia to Glenside, Pennsylvania; half of the trains continue to Warminster, Pennsylvania, on the Warminster Line while the other half of weekday trains diverge past Wayne Junction to continue to Fox Chase, Philadelphia, Pennsylvania, on the Fox Chase Line and the other half of weekend/holiday trains terminate at Glenside.
-The Airport Line runs 5:00 a.m. to midnight daily, with trains every 30 minutes on weekdays and every hour or weekends and holidays.
+The Airport Line runs 5:00 a.m. to midnight daily, with trains every 30 minutes on weekdays and every hour on weekends and holidays.
 The ride from the airport to Center City Philadelphia takes 25 minutes.

 Philadelphia International Airport has road access from an interchange with I-95 (exit 12 northbound and exit 12A southbound), which heads north toward Center City Philadelphia and south into Delaware County.
-PA 291 heads northeast from the airport area and provides access to and from I-76 (Schuylkill Expressway).
+PA 291 heads northeast from the airport area and provides access to and from I-76.
 Rental cars are available through a number of companies; each operates a shuttle bus between its facility and the terminals.
 As part of the airport's expansion plan, the airport plans to construct a consolidated rental car facility.
 Taxis and ride-sharing services both serve the airport.

-SEPTA has various bus routes to the airport: Route 37 (serving South Philadelphia and Chester Transportation Center), Route 108 (serving 69th Street Transportation Center and the UPS air hub), and Route 115 (serving Delaware County Community College and Darby Transportation Center).
+SEPTA has various bus routes to the airport: Route 37 (serving South Philadelphia and Chester Transit Center), Route 108 (serving 69th Street Transit Center and the UPS air hub), and Route 115 (serving Delaware County Community College and Darby Transportation Center).
 Local colleges and universities including The University of Pennsylvania, Villanova University, Swarthmore College, Haverford College and Saint Joseph's University traditionally operate transportation shuttles to the airport for students during heavy travel periods such as spring and Thanksgiving breaks.

+Airline shuttle buses

+American Airlines offers "tarmac-to-tarmac" bus service between PHL and several airports within close proximity, which are considered too close for flights to be economically feasible.
+This is designed to facilitate connections through PHL, a major international hub for American Airlines.
+Passengers check their bags and clear security at their respective airport, and board a motorcoach that takes them directly to a gate past security at PHL.
+The service is operated by the Landline Company, and is booked through the regular American Airlines reservation system.

 Airlines and destinations

-The following airlines provide daily or weekly flights to the following destinations:
+Philadelphia International Airport is a major hub for American Airlines, which utilizes the airport as a transatlantic connecting point between Europe and the United States.
+Over 100 daily or weekly destinations are served by the following airlines to the following destinations: